 Different snowboards are made for different activities, and it’s important to know the difference so you can buy the proper equipment for the kind of riding you want to do.

 For example, a freestyle board is softer and more flexible because it’s designed for park riding and tricks.
 If you’re trying to improve your park skills, you might want to consider ditching a stiffer, longer all-mountain board.
 However, if you’re into backcountry boarding, the longer, wider backcountry boards are perfect for ploughing through ungroomed powder.

 Finding the perfect gear that works best for you is going to take some trial and error.
-If you can, we recommend first demo-ing different boards, bindings, and boots until you find a pairing that feels comfortable.
+If you can, we recommend demo-ing different boards, bindings, and boots at first until you find a pairing that feels comfortable.
 There’s no need to throw your hard-earned money towards a new board only to realize it’s not a good fit for your needs.

 2. Train Off of the Mountain

 Training your core and your balance are the two best ways to get your body in the right shape to improve your snowboarding technique.
-Other areas to focus on outside of training are your leg strength and overall flexibility, mostly in your knees, hips, and lower back.
+Other areas to focus outside training are your leg strength and overall flexibility, mostly in your knees, hips, and lower back.
 You can come up with your own gym training program, or there are several online resources and programs dedicated to helping snowboarders train.

 3. Learn to Ride Both Ways

 Goofy, backwards, switch, whatever you want to call it, you should learn to be comfortable riding both regular and the opposite way.
 Terrain park tricks will be easier to land and ride out, and you will have more control and freedom of movement in downhill riding if you can ride both ways.